TUBERCULOSIS & REFUGEE HEALTH

 Testing for Tuberculosis

-Renville County Public Health does offer tuberculosis skin tests (Mantoux test) during office hours.
+Renville County Public Health does offer tuberculosis skin tests (Mantoux test) during office hours --it is however recommended that you obtain it at the clinic as a first option.
 The cost is $15.

 Free Tuberculosis Medication Program